SCAI-Lab/Mixed-GM-MAGGIC/README.md

 We implement the experiments using the base Python package "[causallearn](https://github.com/py-why/causal-learn/tree/main/causallearn/utils)"
 How to run the codes:
-1. Install the package "causallearn" in Python;
+1. Install the package "causallearn" in Python.
-2. Relace the original "cit.py" file in the package with the new file in this repository;
+2. Replace the original "cit.py" file in the package with the new file in this repository;
 3. Run "maggic.R" in R to generate synthetic datasets;
 4. Run "mag_val.py".

-cit.py: new file for conditional independence test including implementation of predictive permutative conditional independence test.
+cit.py: new file for conditional independence test, including predictive permutative conditional independence test implementation.

 # EuroCIM2023